cloudfoundry/cf-networking-release/docs/configuration.md

   - DB Instance Class - db.m3.medium (3.75 GiB) and db.t2.medium (4 Gib)
   - Storage - 20 GB and 20 GB

-**Note:** The policy server requires a MySQL version of 5.7 or higher.
+**Note:** The network policy database requires a MySQL version of 5.7 or higher.

 ### MTU